 Dr Caz Sayer, Chair of Camden Clinical Commissioning Group (CCG) and a local GP, said:

-Dr Mark Hamer and Dr Lee Smith from UCL led the evaluation of the Active Spaces which has been made possible by a successful joint grant application by UCL and the ISEH to the Economic and Social research council and used the ISEH to carry out their testing, research, monitoring and evaluation.
+Dr Mark Hamer and Dr Lee Smith from UCL led the evaluation of the Active Spaces which was made possible by a successful joint grant application by UCL and the ISEH to the Economic and Social research council and used the ISEH to carry out their testing, research, monitoring and evaluation.

 On the 3 July 2014 the ISEH and UCL hosted a conference around the Camden Active Spaces project and increasing physical activity for children.